Benhamadaaridj/honeypot/README.md

 http://127.0.0.1:5000
 ```

-To view dashboaed on a search engin
+To view dashboaed on a browser

 ---